learn-co-curriculum/ruby-arguments-readme/README.md

 end
 ```

 Arguments create new local variables that can be used within the method.
-When you name an argument, you are defining is what bare word you want to use to access that data, just like when you create a variable.
+When you name an argument, you are defining what bare word you want to use to access that data, just like when you create a variable.
 Arguments follow the same rules as local variables: they can be any word that starts with a lowercase letter and they should be as descriptive of the data as possible.

 In our `#greeting` method example, we are saying: When you call the `#greeting` method with an argument of `"Sophie"`, set a variable `name` equal to the value of `"Sophie"`.